ImageMagick/Usage-Markdown/thumbnails/index.md

 The next level of complexity in thumbnail processing is the application of very complex lighting effects.
 The trickiness here is not so much the application of a lighting effect to an image, but the generation of the appropriate shading effect.

-For example using a [Aqua Effect](../advanced/#aqua_effects) you can give an thumbnail a very complex shading effect that makes it look like it has been enclosed by a 'bubble' of glass.
+For example, using a [Aqua Effect](../advanced/#aqua_effects) you can give an thumbnail a very complex shading effect that makes it look like it has been enclosed by a 'bubble' of glass.
 Also this works better with a thumbnail that has [Rounded Corners](#rounded).

-For lets generate a rounded corners mask for our thumbnail image, using a pure gray color.
+Let's generate a rounded corners mask for our thumbnail image, using a pure gray color.

 ~~~
 convert thumbnail.gif -alpha off -fill white -colorize 100% \